War On Waste, the three part (for now) TV series aired in May on the Australian Broadcasting Corporation (ABC) channel to huge acclaim.

 Here’s what we learn in this final episode:

 - Australians throw out 6,000 kilograms (six tonnes) of clothing and textiles every 10 minutes

 - Fast fashion is characterised as high volume, low margin, fast paced, cheap items and hence the term ‘fast’ fashion

-- One cotton t-shirt can use up 2,700 litres of water to produce it which can otherwise quench the thirst of one person for three years
+- To make one t-shirt uses up to 2,700 litres of water which can otherwise quench the thirst of one person for three years

 - Not all clothes donated to charity are able to be on-sold.
 Only 1-2 percent can be sold in its retail stores; a large percentage is exported to other countries, 10 percent sold to mechanics as industrial rags and about 30 percent is sent to landfill